Henri Testelin: Family

-Testelin was born in Paris as the son of Gilles Testelin, painter to king Louis XIII.
+Testelin was born in Paris as the son of Gilles Testelin, painter to King Louis XIII.
 He was the younger brother of the painter Louis Testelin.

 Académy royale

-In 1648, Henri Testelin became one of the founder members of the Académie royale de peinture et de sculpture.
+In 1648, Henri Testelin became one of the founding members of the Académie royale de peinture et de sculpture.
 He succeeded his brother Louis as its secretary from 1650 and was nominated professor in 1656.
-In 1653, he suggested that academicians should regularly give lectures (Conférences) on art theory, a practise which was adopted and became a corner stone of the institution's activities.
+In 1653, he suggested that academicians should regularly give lectures (Conférences) on art theory, a practice which was adopted and became a corner stone of the institution's activities.

 Testelin's own lectures consisted of his reading of tables in which he summarised all the aspects of art theory his colleagues had previously presented.
 He published these tables in 1680 as Sentimens des plus habiles peintres sur la pratique de la peinture et sculpture, mis en tables de préceptes, avec plusieurs discours académiques, ou conférences tenues en l'Académie royale des dits arts.
 Reworked and expanded editions were published in The Hague in 1693 or 1694 and in Paris in 1696.

 In 1853, French art historian Anatole de Montaiglon published the 17th-century manuscript Mémoires pour servir à l'histoire de l'Académie royale de Peinture et de Sculpture depuis 1648 jusqu'en 1664, a detailed account of the early history of the Académie royale, and identified the anonymous author as Henri Testelin.